 One of my favorite mics on the list, any opportunity I’ve had in the studio to work with this microphone, I’ve been blown away.
 The BLUE Baby Bottle is based on the original BLUE flagship studio microphone, the Bottle.
-The Bottle is a high-end vacuum tube condenser mic with interchangeable “bottle caps” for a variety of tone options, and the Baby Bottle takes those same high-end tonal characteristics and packages them into one large-diaphragm cardioid condenser mic at a fraction of the price.
+The Bottle is a high-end vacuum tube condenser microphone with interchangeable “bottle caps” for a variety of tone options, and the Baby Bottle takes those same high-end tonal characteristics and packages them into one large-diaphragm cardioid condenser microphone at a fraction of the price.

 It’s a very versatile microphone, whereas many studio microphones end up serving one or two specific purposes, but the Baby Bottle can effectively recording anything from acoustic guitar to vocals.
 It’s also a great option as a room mic for piano and small drum kits.

 It’s not an ultra-modern, crisp sound of some of BLUE’s other mics, which isn’t a negative at all, it has a profile of smoother highs, similar to desirable ribbon mic tones, a bit of warmth from a mic like this helps to provide a bit of glue to recordings.